Free Community Event

 Theme: “It Is In Your Hands”

 The Mandela Day Poetry Slam is a community-centered event that celebrates the power of words to inspire justice, courage, and collective action.
-This year’s theme—“It Is In Your Hands”—calls on each poet to explore responsibility, freedom, and hope in their own voice.
+The theme for this year’s United Nations Nelson Mandela International Day —“It Is In Your Hands”—calls on each poet to explore responsibility, freedom, and hope in their own voice.

 Audience: Admission is free to the public.
-RSVP is encouraged.
+Registration is required for Poets.

 Eligibility: